Chicago: Newspapers

 Two major daily newspapers are published in Chicago: the Chicago Tribune and the Chicago Sun-Times, with the Tribune having the larger circulation.
 There are also several regional and special-interest newspapers and magazines, such as Chicago, the Dziennik Związkowy (Polish Daily News), Draugas (the Lithuanian daily newspaper), the Chicago Reader, the SouthtownStar, the Chicago Defender, the Daily Herald, Newcity, StreetWise and the Windy City Times.

-The entertainment and cultural magazine Time Out Chicago and GRAB magazine are also published in the city, as well as local music magazine Chicago Innerview.
-In addition, Chicago is the home of satirical national news outlet, The Onion, as well as its sister pop-culture publication, The A.V.
+The entertainment and cultural magazine Time Out Chicago and GRAB magazine are published in the city, as well as local music magazine Chicago Innerview.
+Chicago is the home of satirical national news outlet, The Onion, and its sister pop-culture publication, The A.V.
 Club.

 Radio

 Chicago has five 50,000 watt AM radio stations: the Audacy-owned WBBM and WSCR; the Tribune Broadcasting-owned WGN; the Cumulus Media-owned WLS; and the ESPN Radio-owned WMVP.
 Chicago is also home to a number of national radio shows, including Beyond the Beltway with Bruce DuMont on Sunday evenings.

-Chicago Public Radio produces nationally aired programs such as PRI's This American Life and NPR's Wait Wait...Don't Tell Me!.
+WBEZ produces nationally aired programs such as PRI's This American Life and NPR's Wait Wait...Don't Tell Me!.